How to Create Your 2025 PCOS Wellness Plan (Step-by-Step)

 Types of PCOS:

-2. Post-Pill – triggered after stopping hormonal birth control
+2. Post-Pill – occurs following withdrawal of hormonal birth control.

-4. Adrenal – caused by abnormal adrenal androgen levels
+4. Adrenal – brought about by irregular levels of adrenal androgens.

 Symptoms of PCOS